SALT-NLP/CultureBank/README.md

 }
 ```

-We welcom all kinds of contributions.
+We welcome all kinds of contributions.
 If you have any questions, feel free to leave issues or email us.